The short answer: Yes, EU citizens can still work in the U.K. But the logistics of how that happens can be complicated.

 Sponsorship

-If you want to hire an EU citizen to work in person at your U.K.-based company or remotely in the U.K., your employee needs to apply for a visa and you need to apply for a sponsor licence.
-This will allow you to sponsor your employee to live in the U.K. while they work for you.
+If you want to hire an EU citizen to work in person at your U.K.-based company or remotely in the U.K., your employee needs to apply for a visa, and you need to apply for a visa sponsorship license.
+This will allow you to sponsor your employees to live in the U.K. while they work for you.

 There are some exceptions.
 Some employees either don’t require sponsorship to live and work in the U.K. or are grandfathered in by pre-Brexit policies.
 These people include: